vickydepasupil/TwitterSentimentAnalysis/README.md

 # TwitterSentimentAnalysis
 A Data Science and JSON Processing project on sifting through real world data (downloaded from Twitter servers), to get relevant information.
 This project uses JavaScript, jQuery, Bootstrap, 3rd party libraries: Hightcharts, Porter Stemmer and Corpus, HTML, and CSS.

-Given a large collection of Twitter data in JSON format, the task was to understand the data structure of Twitter API and use that to traverse through, and isolate the following information:
+Given a large collection of Twitter data in JSON format, the task was to understand the data structure and use this knowledge to traverse through, and isolate the following information:
 - User Name
 - User Handler
 - User Photo